Syria's Assad calls Jordan's king amid thaw in relations - NewsBreak

 Syria's Assad calls Jordan's king amid thaw in relations

-AMMAN, Jordan — (AP) — Jordan’s King Abdullah II received a call on Sunday from Syrian President Bashar Assad, the first conversation between the two leaders after a decade of strain over Syria's civil war.
+Jordan’s King Abdullah II received a call on Sunday from Syrian President Bashar Assad the first conversation between the two leaders after a decade of strain over Syria's civil war.

 The call comes amid efforts aimed at boosting cooperation between the two countries, which are facing challenging economic conditions.